 - 2 cups (16-ounces) heavy whipping cream

 - 1 (9x5) pound cake, trim off the top, bottom and sides (save for another use)

-- Prepare the pound cake by slicing into ½" pieces removing the dark ends, and sides if desired for a prettier presentation. (freeze the extra pound cake pieces for another use like adding to a dollop of Greek yogurt and a drizzle with honey or combine with your favorite ice cream.)
+Prepare the pound cake by slicing into 1/2" pieces removing the dark ends, and sides if desired for a prettier presentation.
 Set aside.